Carnal, Deism, Desire, Dogma, Diachronic, Synchronic, Doxology

 dogma [ Greek dogma (opinion, belief) < dokein (to think, seem).
 Akin to English 'thought, think'. ]

-Dogmas are found in most religions, and sometimes in non-religious systems as well (such as classic Communism and Freudian psychiatry).
+Dogmas are found in most religions, and in many non-religious systems as well (such as classic Communism, Freudian psychiatry, and Free-Market Capitalism).
 The Roman Catholic Church still believes it can declare Christian dogma; other Christians do not accept that any one body can issue dogma, and some of them doubt even that there is such a thing as 'dogma'.
 Today, the word 'dogma' has a negative feel to it, because dogmas have often been used by those in authority as an excuse for limiting freedom.
 To declare dogma is in a sense to speak for (or as) God; 'dogma' spelled backwards is 'am God'.
 On the one hand, there are teachings without which a belief system loses its meaning, purpose, and identity, and loses touch with reality.
 On the other hand, if these teachings are not challenged and tested, they become stiff and un-living, and thus less true in the doing.
+Dogma then becomes law, rather than faith.
 A challenge to dogma is not to be done for advantage, or to take revenge on churchly authorities for a perceived wrong, or as a call to a self-centered 'freedom'.
-Dogma is worth challenging only in the service of truth, which is at the root of any true and beneficial freedom, and at the root of any real way of following Christ.
+Challenges to dogma are worth doing in the service of truth, which is at the root of any true and beneficial freedom, and at the root of any real way of following Christ.

-You can also check the dictionary for 'dogma'.
+You can also check the dictionary for ''.

-Dogmatics is the study of dogmas and the source that they come from, done through the discipline and rigor of an orderly system.
-It is one of the key fields of study for those training to be ordained.
+Dogmatics is the study of dogmas and the source that they come from, done through the intellectual discipline and rigor of an orderly system of thinking.
+Dogmatics is one of the key fields of study for those training to be ordained.

 "The adequacy of dogmas depends on whether they claim to formulate or to allude; in the first case they flaunt and fail, in the second they indicate and illumine...
 All they can do is indicate a way, not mark an end, of thinking.
 Unless they serve as humble signposts on the way, dogmas are obstacles."